The Family Travel Guide to Nadi ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ [2025]© FijiPocketGuide.com

 Taxis in Nadi

-Get more tips from our 10 Things You Need to Know About Taxis in Fiji.
+Taxis in Nadi (with LT license plates) are an affordable way to get around Nadi for budget-conscious newlyweds.
+Check out more tips from our 10 Things You Need to Know About Taxis in Fiji.

 Hiring a Driver in Nadi

-Hiring a driver for your time in Nadi provides great peace of mind for the family that knows they are going to be hitting several locations around Nadi during their stay.
-You can hire a driver for a day to the full duration of your holiday – often working out to be much cheaper than renting a car (see below).
-Ask your chosen hotel or resort about their private driver services (and don’t forget to negotiate a price).
-Expect to pay FJ$90-$140 a day for a driver.
+Hiring a driver for your time in Nadi provides great peace of mind for the family, knowing they will be visiting several locations around Nadi during their stay.
+You can hire a driver for a day or even the full duration of your holiday โ€“ often working out to be much cheaper than renting a car (see below).

 Car Rental